London is a top shopping destination for people throughout the world.

 But whether you’re looking to break the bank, or you’re pinching pennies, there’s a variety of districts in London ready to meet your retail needs!

-Oxford Street is considered the centre of London’s shopping world.
+Oxford Street is considered the centre of London’s shopping world, London's shopping street.

 Holding well over 300 shops, 4 underground stations, as well as flagship stores for numerous companies, Oxford Street is not only the busiest shopping location in London it’s the largest shopping district in existence.

-Here you will find shops known around the world: Topshop, Selfridge’s, Debenhams, H&M, and Uni Qlo and the largest Primark in the world just to name a few.
+Here you will find plenty of shops known around the world: Topshop, Selfridge’s, Debenhams, H&M, John Lewis, Uni Qlo, and the largest Primark in the world just to name a few.

-Clothing, accessories, shoes, or souvenirs, London’s Oxford Street has it all.
+Clothing, accessories, shoes, or souvenirs, London’s most famous shopping street has it all.

 Bond Street is all about luxury!
-If you’re looking for designer labels, this is where to go, Burberry, Louis Vuitton, Tiffany & Co, Michael Koors…the list goes on.
+If you’re looking for high-end designer labels, this is where to go, Burberry, Louis Vuitton, Tiffany & Co, Michael Koors, Valentino…the list goes on.

 Bond Street also holds the only Victoria’s Secret and Abercrombie & Fitch in the U.K.